Maximum Medical Improvement (MMI) and Workers Compensation

 What Happens When I Reach MMI in My Workers Compensation Case?

-Your attorney should send a letter to your doctor that explains how permanent disability is evaluated under Virginia workers’ comp and requesting an evaluation and disability report.
+Tell your attorney if your doctor has put you at MMI.
+Your attorney should send a letter to your doctor that explains how permanent partial disability is evaluated under Virginia workers’ comp and requesting an evaluation and disability report.

 The report given after you reach MMI should contain three things: